 However, it was a much stronger bond — a commitment to provide more innovative, sustainable aid and development to poor communities — that united the two men in a singular purpose.

-After sharing their visions and continuing fruitful discussions for two years, Ells and Dan O'Neill formed Mercy Corps in 1982, quickly shifting from simply providing relief assistance to focusing on long-term solutions to hunger and poverty.
+After sharing their visions and continuing fruitful discussions, Ells and Dan O'Neill legally incorporated in 1981, quickly shifting from simply providing relief assistance to focusing on long-term solutions to hunger and poverty.
 Our first development project began in Honduras in 1982.

 Since then, Mercy Corps has grown and evolved, gaining national and international recognition for quick-response, high-impact, cost-effective programmes around the globe.
 In 1996 Mercy Corps merges with Scottish European Aid, and later opened European Headquarters in Edinburgh.